UlrichDinh168/food-api/README.md

 The project was created to search for food recipe through https://developer.edamam.com/edamam-docs-recipe-api Things covered:
- -Fetch data from an api with react
+ - Fetch data from an api with react
  - How useState and useEffect work
  - How to pass down data in react with props
 Credit goes to DevEd
 ## Available Scripts